-- 1 HEABC will coordinate the reporting of total compensation for executive and noncontract employees within the sector. - 2 Employers in the health sector will provide HEABC with total compensation information and related compensation policy information to meet the reporting requirements of employers and employers' associations within the sectoral compensation guidelines.
+- 1 HEABC will coordinate the reporting of total compensation for executive and non-contract employees within the sector. - 2 Employers in the health sector will provide HEABC with total compensation information and related compensation policy information to meet the reporting requirements of employers and employers' associations within the sectoral compensation guidelines.
 Full disclosure of public sector compensation is public policy in British Columbia.
 This policy serves two main purposes: - 2.1.
 Promotes the accountability of public sector employers to the public. - 2.2.
 Enhances the credibility of public sector management by providing a framework within which appropriate compensation practices can be explained to the public.

-Section 4: Payment of the "Salary Holdback | Pay at Risk" for Chris Mazurkewich: President & Chief Executive Officer
+Section 4: Payment of the "Salary Holdback !
+Pay at Risk" for the President & Chief Executive Officer

-Mr. Mazurkewich received a "hold back or pay at risk" payment during the fiscal year ending March 31, 2018 in the amount of \$ 34,500 for achieving performance objectives for the period April 1, 2016 to March 31st, 2017.
+Mr. Chris Mazurkewich received "hold back or pay at risk" payments during the fiscal year ending March 31, 2019 in the amount of \$34,500 for achieving performance objectives for the period April 1, 2017 to March 31, 2018 and in the amount of \$19,754 for achieving performance objectives for the period April 1to October 26, 2018.
+Mr. Mazurkewich retired from Interior Health on October 26, 2018.
+As previously noted, the CEO contract for Ms. Susan Brown (effective October 27, 2019) does not include a "hold back or pay at risk".